How to Make Decisions Faster - Proven Strategies

 Strategy 5: Use Decision-Making Tools

 Decision-making tools can help you make choices faster by providing structure and removing bias.
-Tools like Yes No Wheels, decision matrices, and pros/cons lists can speed up the process.
+Tools like Yes No Wheels, Weighted Decision Wheels, decision matrices, and pros/cons lists can speed up the process.

 When to Use Decision Tools